 #Increment from Column 4 to Column 5 STAB

-WPC_LAMP_ROW #Turn rows on
+#Turn rows on

 that should be on for Column 5

-second (180mA) current spike that occurs for column 4 is the problem
+The second (180mA) current spike that occurs for column 4 is the problem

 that has been analyzed in the past.
-The driver is turning column 5 on
+The driver is turning column 5 on at

-turning the row on.
+the row on.

-Column 4's transistor takes a little while (in
+Column 4's transistor takes a little while (in this example about 6uS)

-this example about 6uS) to actually turn off.
-So, when row 1 is turned
+to actually turn off.
+So, when row 1 is turned on, column 4's transistor

-on, column 4's transistor is still conducting allowing column 4 / row
+is still conducting allowing column 4 / row 1's LED to light.

-ROW' latch signal and pin 47 is the DREN signal.
-The WPC
+ROW' latch signal and pin 47 is the DREN

-chip generates these signals by decoding the
+signal.
+The WPC chip generates these signals by decoding the 6809 CPU

-6809 CPU bus address and clocking signals to determine
+bus address and clocking signals to determine when the CPU is

 writing to the 'LAMP ROW' control register.

-The first (left) current spike is due to to how the 68B09E handles the CLR instruction.
+due to to how the 68B09E handles the CLR instruction.

 The large column 4 current draw indicates that all 8 rows are being

-Here you can see the glitch during the CLR instruction occurs
+Here you can see the glitch during the CLR instruction occurs even

-even when no lamps (rows) are being turned on.
+when no lamps (rows) are being turned on.

 So how did the designers fix the issue?